Review: ‘Emilia Pérez,’ starring Karla Sofía Gascón, Zoe Saldaña and Selena Gomez

 In the beginning of the story, Catilina has been having a casual fling with a TV talk show host named Wow Platinum (played by Aubrey Plaza), who has grown frustrated that Catilina won’t commit to a more serious relationship.
 In a TV interview, Wow Platinum asks him: “What’s it like to be rich?”
 Catilina answers, “You can scare people.”
 Get used to the cringeworthy dialogue, because “Megalopolis” is full of it.

-Wow tells Catilina that she’s “bored” with being his mistress and declares that she wants to be “one-half of a power couple.”
+Wow tells Catilina that she’s “bored” with being his casual lover and declares that she wants to be “one-half of a power couple.”
 She’s tired of waiting around for Catilina to propose marriage to her.
 And so, gold digger Wow has a quickie wedding with elderly billionaire Hamilton Crassus III (played by Jon Voight), who is Catilina’s uncle and who obviously has a lot of influence in the city.
 Hamilton’s sister is Cesar Catilina’s widowed mother: Constance Crassus Catilina (played by Talia Shire), who doesn’t hide her disdain for Cesar.
-She openly tells Cesar that she wish he had been born a girl.
+Constance openly tells Cesar that she wish he had been born a girl.

 Hamilton is a lot like dying prey, with vultures circling to wait until he can die and fight over his fortune.
 These vultures include his heirs and his new wife Wow.
 Hamilton has four grandchildren who are all spoiled siblings: Clodia Pulcher (played by Chloe Fineman), Clodio Pulcher (played by Shia LaBeouf), Claudine Pulcher (played by Isabelle Kusman) and Claudette Pulcher (played by Madeleine Gardella).
 Claudine is a party girl who is a lover of Julia, the mayor’s “wild child” daughter.